No honeymoon: Protests to greet President Trump

 "Civil disobedience and nonviolent action are probably the most important part of resistance to the Trump presidency, because if you look at Trump, he loves to be loved," she told CNN.
 "He loves adoration and he loves to be applauded.
 So if he proposes a policy that we are not in favor of -- that American people are not overwhelmingly in favor of -- then we are going to be out in the streets."

-Department of Homeland Security chief Jeh Johnson told reporters last week that 28,000 security personnel from dozens of agencies, including local and out of town police officers, will be fanned out across the city on Inauguration Day and into the weekend.
+Johnson told reporters last week that 28,000 security personnel from dozens of agencies, including local and out of town police officers, will be fanned out across the city on Inauguration Day and into the weekend.
 DC Interim Police Chief Peter Newsham told CNN the city is prepared for a range of demonstrations.

 "If they're going to be nonviolent, they're going to be peaceful, then we're going to facilitate them with whatever they want to accomplish," Newsham said.